Saturday August 22 / Silver Falls waterfall loop

 • Cell service on the trail?+

-Spotty in spots, fine at the trailhead and most of the way out.
+Spotty down in the canyon, fine up at the day use area.
 Tell someone you're going hiking.
 Standard outdoor move.

 Hood Hike